mesilliac/multitude/TALK.md

 Let's print out some connection info when a socket is closed.

     def on_close(self):
-        """Called when a client connection is closed for any reason."""

         # print some info about the closed connection
         print("WebSocket closed",
               "by user at {}".format(self.request.remote_ip))